Top BIM Construction Software Tools in 2020

 AECOsim Building Designer is an infrastructure designing BIM software created by Bentley Systems.
 It can work with multiple disciplines at once, including architectural, electrical, structural, mechanical, and others.

 Recently there’s been an impressive increase in the overall productivity, speed, connectivity and other parameters when it comes to AECOsim Building Designer.
-It can also work with mesh modeling to create conceptual designs and parametric BIM content with ease.
+It can also work with mesh modeling to create concepts and parametric BIM content with ease.

 ActCAD BIM is an extension of ActCAD 2020, which is a 3D modeling software, but with additional BIM-related functions.
 For example, it works with DWG and DXF files natively and can open many others, as well.
 The base of ActCAD BIM is IntelliCAD 9.2 engine with ODA 4.3 libraries; you can add generic parts of construction to your model with simple commands.
 There’s also a number of BIM-related tabs available in the Tool Palettes menu, alongside your standard 3D modeling options.

 BIMx is a multi-platform solution that allows users to present BIM models in both 3D and 2D, lessening the gap between the design table and the actual construction site.
 The list of supported platforms is as follows: MS Windows, Mac, Android and iOS.